thomknoe/INFO-5345/Lab 5/README.md

 - <mark> Watch Proof of Concept Testing: [Testing Video Link](https://drive.google.com/file/d/144vzqSskL6Qu3vT3IOZuoYkMDqs3gQaq/view?usp=sharing) </mark>

 <mark> We allowed participants from class to use the proof of concept assembly.
 They appreciated the customization aspect where users were able to upload their favorite artists and styles and be able to see them come alive through the Mini piTFT screen, while observing the world around them.
-Some input gained from the testing was to both implement a form factor to the assembly. (i.e., enclosure), and to incorportate a participatory aspect to the work (e.g., allowing multiple users to use the device to contribute to a larger database/repository of images and video that are mapped to geographic or community regions and overlay the styles chosen) </mark>
+Some input gained from the testing was to both implement a form factor to the assembly. (i.e., enclosure), and to incorporate a participatory aspect to the work (e.g., allowing multiple users to use the device to contribute to a larger database/repository of images and video that are mapped to geographic or community regions and overlay the styles chosen) </mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/Images/Concept/Concept_1.jpg" alt="Concept 1" width="33%"/>